 I also sold things at Maker Faire NY, which was great.
 My necklaces and t-shirts were big hits and I just about made enough money to cover the expenses of the trip.
 (Lesson #1, don't dig so big a hole that you have to have a ton of success to get back out of it.)
 I kept track of a few things I started out doing wrong and did my best to fix on the spot, so hopefully those mistakes won't happen again:

 - Post a price or people don't know it's for sale.
 With all the makers just exhibiting things, it's easy to get confused.

 - If you put t-shirts out on a table people will look through them for their size.
 Either have sizes out there or hang them up behind you.

-- Don’t underestimate the number of girls there.
-I didn’t think necklaces would sell well, but a ton of girls came by and loved them.
+- Don't underestimate the number of women there.
+I didn't think necklaces would sell well, but a ton of women came by and loved them.

 - People loved trying on the look of disapproval glasses and sending pics to their friends.
 If I had a kiosk to do that it would be nice for collecting emails.

 Also I got a bunch of new product ideas from people coming up to my table.
 I haven't acted on them yet, soon though!